Humblemonk/DiceMaiden/README.md

 `!roll 3d6 e6` : Roll three six-sided dice and explode on sixes.

+`!roll 3d6 e6` : Roll three six-sided dice and explode on sixes indefinitly.

 `!roll 3d10 d1` : Roll three ten-sided dice and drop one die.
 The lowest value will be dropped first.  **NOTE:** These dice are dropped before any dice are kept with the following `k` command.
 Order of operations is : roll dice, drop dice, keep dice

 `!roll 3d10 k2` : Roll three ten-sided dice and keep two.
 The highest value rolled will be kept.

 `!roll 4d6 r2` : Roll four six-sided dice and reroll any that are equal to or less than two.

+`!roll 4d6 ir2` : Roll four six-sided dice and reroll any that are equal to or less than two (and do the same to those dice).

 `!roll 6d10 t7` : Roll six ten-sided dice and any that are seven or higher are counted as a success.
 The dice in the roll are not added together for a total.
 Any die that meets or exceeds the target number is added to a total of successes.